vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### I have many vCenters.
 Should I configure them all with different Native Key Provider instances, or should I export one and import it everywhere else?

 This is a design decision on your part, but both options are supported.
 If you want to use Cross-vCenter vMotion to migrate encrypted workloads between clusters you will need the same key provider configured on both the source and the destination.
-If you choose to configure separate Native Key Provider instances ensure that their names are unique, so that future name collisions do not occur if you restore a backup of an Native Key Provider instance.
+If you choose to configure separate Native Key Provider instances make sure their names are unique, so that future name collisions do not occur if you restore a backup of a Native Key Provider instance.

 ### Are there problems with using the same Native Key Provider instance on all vCenters?

 This is supported.
 All environments are different, and any potential risks involved in using the same cryptographic keys in all locations should be modeled with the help of your own information security experts.
-It is worth noting that, if a Native Key Provider KDK is compromised, it is straightforward to create a new Native Key Provider instance, import it elsewhere, set as the default, and have all the virtual machines rekeyed to the new instance using PowerCLI, while the workloads are running.
+If a Native Key Provider KDK is compromised, you can create a new Native Key Provider instance, import it elsewhere, set it as the default, and rekey all virtual machines to the new instance with PowerCLI while the workloads are running.

 ### Does the virtual machine have to be off to rekey/re-encrypt it?